 Per Section F.2.d, all on-site power lines and utility connections must be placed underground unless otherwise expressly approved.
 The Project will route all medium-voltage electrical lines underground within the Project security fence in accordance with the National Electric Code.
+The only exception is expected to be medium-voltage overhead line spanning a stream that bisects the Project Area.
+The use of a medium-voltage overhead line will be expressly approved before obtaining a building permit.
 The proposed interconnection to existing Ameren power poles shall comply with the Interconnection Agreement with the utility provided.
+The Interconnection Agreement and feasibility studies can be found in Exhibit B.